RollSight dice tray camera in use - dice rolling on gaming desk

 Rolls without retyping

-Once you connect a game, RollSight watches the tray and pushes each result for you.
-Roll at the desk and let the app handle the busy work so the table stays in sync.
+After you connect your game, RollSight watches the tray and sends each result for you.
+Roll at the desk and let the app handle the typing so everyone online sees the same numbers.

 Show the tray on stream